Hope Cooke: Marriage to the Crown Prince of Sikkim

-At the same time, Sikkim was under strain due to annexation pressures from India.
-Crowds marched on the palace against the monarchy.
-Cooke's husband was deposed on April 10, 1975 and confined to his palace under house arrest.
-The couple soon separated.
-Cooke returned to Manhattan, where she raised her children, Palden Gyurmed and Hope Leezum.
+At the same time, Sikkim was under strain due to pro-democracy crowds marching on the palace against the monarchy.
+Amidst this, Cooke had left for New York in July 1973, leaving her husband and the palace.
+On Thursday, April 10, 1975 the legislature in Sikkim voted to abolish the monarchy and seek full statehood in India.
+The King, Palden Thondup Namgyal, was cloistered in his palace under protection.
+The couple separated in 1980.

 In May 1975, Representative James W. Symington (D-MO) and Senator Mike Mansfield (D-MT) sponsored private bills to restore her citizenship; however, after the bill passed the Senate, several members of the House Judiciary Subcommittee on Immigration objected, and the bill had to be amended to grant her only U.S. permanent resident status before it could gain their support and pass Congress.
 President Gerald Ford signed the bill into law on June 16, 1976.
 By 1981, she still had not been able to regain U.S. citizenship.
 The royal couple divorced in 1980, and Namgyal died of cancer in 1982 in New York City.